 And, they say, each person is seen as unique, “regardless of what we call ourselves”, whether it is people with lived experience of emotional distress, trauma, mental health challenges, or neurodiversity.

-Asked what lived experience meant to her, Aboriginal woman and panelist Jacquie Gibson, a Community Member of the Victorian Mental Health Tribunal and the ACEM Board, said mental health is “a very white fella colonial construct”, which needs to open up to other ways of looking at emotional distress.
+Asked what lived experience meant to her, Aboriginal woman and panelist Jacquie Gibson said mental health is “a very white fella colonial construct”, which needs to open up to other ways of looking at emotional distress.

 When I talk to my Uncle about my experiences, he would describe it as acknowledging how our spirit guides have risen high, so very high, then at times they have been lost.